kibblewhite/HashiVaultCs/README.md

 - You might need to change the `DATABASE_URL` environment variable in the `docker-compose.yml` file.
 Currently it is set to connect to a postgres instance running on the docker's hosting machine.
 - If it is a first run of the vault service, you will need to [establish the vault's unsealing tokens](https://learn.hashicorp.com/tutorials/vault/getting-started-ui) and then first update the `unseal.sh` with at least two of the vault tokens configured correctly and then re-run the build process with the command from the `docker-compose build --no-cache` found in the `docker-compose.yml`.

-Included with this is the config files, entrypoint script and there is also the vault-db sql for creating the postgres database table(s).
+Included with this is the config files, entrypoint script and there is also the vault sql for creating the postgres database table(s).
 >  It is not possible to offer support to run your Vault Service.
 Please keep questions and requests limited to the code base only, thank you.

 If you already have a running vault service, you will need to have access to the vault CLI, and then set the vault token environment variable as following: